NishBhosale/University-Grade-Book/README.md

 # University-Grade-Book
 Website to manage students grades.
-This website is built using ASP.NET and SQL server as backend
+This website is built using C#, ASP.NET and SQL server as backend